QuentinRa/blog.quentinra.dev/programming/web/javascript/_general/index.md

 #### Prototypes

 JavaScript is a prototyping language.
-Each variable has access to it's definition by using the attribute `__proto__`.
+Each variable has access to its definition by using the attribute `__proto__`.

 ```javascript
 const x = 5; x.__proto__;